carlitos-1988/uml-google-notes/Coursera/OperatingSystems/IntroductionToOS.md

 - `-r` is what needs to be added as a flag when trying to use recursive copy
 - `cp -r 'Cat Pictures' ~/Desktop` to recursively copy over cat pictures directory and contents to the desktop

-### Windoes: Moving and Renaming Files, Directories
+### Windows: Moving and Renaming Files, Directories

 - `mv` to rename a file
 - `mv .\blue_document.txt(old name) yellow_document.txt(new name)` this will change the name of the document